Born2Root/Fast-Font/README.md

 ## ✨ Variations:

-At the moment we have three different variations of the Fast-Font available.
+At the moment we have four different variations of the Fast-Font available.
+The first three are best suited for reading and offer support for the most languages.
+The Monospaced version is the best fit if you want to use it in an coding environment.

 **1. Fast Font with Serifs:**
    ![image](https://github.com/user-attachments/assets/4dae6fbf-34da-4492-be71-b04ac12a2a9f)